 To prepare the white areas or to delimit the subjects on a plain background, I use the drawing gum in a tube with a small applicator: it saves me from ruining a brush for this use.
 I prefer it blue, it still shows after drying.

 To ink without the line drooling or dissolving in water, I use DeAtramentis waterproof document ink.
 It is made especially for fountain pens.
 I have a black one and a brown, I prefer the brown that is softer under the watercolor bright and subtle shades.

 I’m using a Lamy Joy fountain pen and a Lamy refillable cartridge.
 I changed the nib that were too wide for my taste for an Extra-Fine nib.
 I would like to find an even smaller one but it is not available for this pen.
 I immediately loved it.
 It is really very comfortable and versatile to use in addition to being lightweight.
 My only regret is that I didn’t find the white version when I bought it. but it will surely join the collection soon:)

 I have 2 computers, a desktop and a laptop.
-I worked several years a long time on MAC but the prices are ridiculously high now, and I like to change hardware regularly.
-The configuration details of the computers do not have much interest because it changes every morning.
+I worked several years a long time on MAC but the prices are ridiculously high now, and I like to change hardware from time to time – like every 5 years or so.
+The configuration details of the computers are not super interesting, so I’ll pass, try and get something decent ^^

 I do not use a tablet screen for several reasons:

 - Poor arm / shoulder / back posture that results in long-term back health problems

 I recently moved from an old Wacom Intuos tablet to a Huion tablet.
 I’m working on an A5 / Medium size.
 It’s a very personal choice (small hands + need to transport in a 15 “size PC bag).
 Both products are similar on many points (size, grip, pressure levels, shortcut keys that I disable XD).
 I see 3 major differences: